Symplectic model order reduction of port-Hamiltonian systems: Symplectic model reduction

-This section provides a structure preserving MOR technique namely {\em symplectic} MOR which can be applied for a linear pH-system $\Sigma_{\mathsf{LpHS}}$ in (\ref{eq:LinearPHS}).
-The symplectic MOR was first introduced in \cite{Symplectic} for autonomous Hamiltonian systems.
-This work can be viewed as an extension of the work \cite{Symplectic} topH-system with symplectic-Hamiltonian structure i.e., $J_{2n} \neq \mathbb{J}_{2n}$ and non-zero dissipation.
-We start by recalling some essentials of symplectic geometry that are necessary to understand the methods used, and, then, we formulate some definitions and propositions that are necessary to prove the main result Theorem \ref{th:pH_with_Dissipation}.
-Since we interpolate at frequency points, which are complex, we need to introduce symplectic form on complex vector spaces.
+This section provides a structure-preserving \MOR technique namely {\em symplectic} \MOR which can be applied for a linear \pH system $\Syssymb_{\mathsf{LpHS}}$ in (\ref{eq:LinearPHS}).
+Symplectic \MOR was originally introduced for autonomous Hamiltonian systems, see \cite{Symplectic, AfkH17}.
+This work can be viewed as an extension of the work of \cite{Symplectic} to \pH system with noncanonical Hamiltonian structure, i.e., $J_{2\FOMsize} \neq \mathbb{J}_{2\FOMsize}$ and non-zero dissipation.
+We start by recalling some essentials of symplectic geometry on vector spaces in Section \ref{sec:symplecticMOR.1} that are necessary to understand the methods used.
+Further, in Section \ref{sec:symp_MOR_pH} we state some definitions and propositions that are necessary to prove the main result in Theorem \ref{th:pH_with_Dissipation}.
+Since we interpolate at frequency points, which are complex, we need to introduce symplectic forms on complex vector spaces.